ebuchman/blog/content/posts/uoa-liquidity.md

 the payments graph being cleared in the lower level, and/or insufficient trust to roll over the imabalance into the future.
-We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
+We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account to denominate debt, and the discipline asserted by the Medium of Exchange to discharge that debt here and now.

 The Unit of Account permits us to create computational spaces - our network of balance sheets - where we can account for debts and clear them against eachother.
 But to the extent there is insufficient bandwidth or capacity in that space,